CFGer/frontend-curriculum/01_HTML/lesson/README.md

 1. Learn how to structure a simple website project
 2. Learn the basic HTML elements, the importance of indentation of page structure
-3. Learn the difference betwene URL paths, absolute paths and relative paths, and when and how to use what
+3. Learn how to add images and links to other pages with paths

 ## Intro